Segflow/blog/content/post/34c3-ctf-giftwrapper2.md

 $
 ```

-Great instead of printing the prompt again, the connection immediately exit after printing the ascii art, this mean we probably did overwrite the return address stored in the stack, thus crashing the binary.
+Great instead of printing the prompt again, the connection immediately exit after printing the ascii art, this means we probably did overwrite the return address stored in the stack, thus crashing the binary.

 Using `rabin2` from the [radare2](http://rada.re/r/) suite, we can get some info from the binary: